BarRaiser

 6. Morals and beliefs

-What Causes Groupthink in the Workplace?
+What causes groupthink in the workplace?

-1. Fear of negative outcomes
+1. Fear of adverse outcomes

-The phenomenon can occur in any type of organization but is particularly common in large organizations where individuals feel isolated from one another and cannot dissent openly.
+The phenomenon can occur in any organization but is particularly common in large organizations where individuals feel isolated from one another and cannot dissent openly.
 Groupthink can also be triggered by a situation in which members feel they are under pressure to produce results quickly or face reprisals from management.

 2. Poor leadership